Back to Blog

 The Foreign Account Tax Compliance Act (FATCA) is a US law that was enacted in 2010 to reduce tax evasion by US taxpayers holding assets and accounts abroad.
-This law requires foreign financial institutions (FFIs) to report information about their US clients to America’s Internal Revenue Service (IRS).
+This law requires foreign financial institutions (FFIs) to report information about their US clients to the US Internal Revenue Service (IRS).

 What are the FATCA rules for banks in Portugal?

-Under the Foreign Account Tax Compliance Act, Portuguese banks and other institutions are required to identify and report information about their US clients to the US government.
-This includes information such as information about financial accounts (such as bank balances), interest and dividend payments, and other financial transactions.
+Under the Foreign Account Tax Compliance Act (FACTA) rules, Portuguese banks and other financial institutions in Portugal are required to identify and report information about their US clients to the US government.
+This means reporting financial institutions must provide information about financial accounts (such as bank balances), interest and dividend payments, and other financial transactions.

-FFIs in Portugal are required to comply with FATCA rules by identifying and reporting US account holders to the IRS.
-They must also withhold a percentage of payments made to account holders who do not comply with FATCA regulations.
+portugal taxing systemForeign financial institutions in Portugal are required to comply with FATCA rules by identifying and reporting US account holders to the IRS.
+They must also withhold a percentage of payments made to account holders who don't comply with FATCA's regulations.

 To comply with FATCA, FFIs in Portugal must enter into an agreement with the IRS and register with the IRS as a participating FFI.
 Failure to comply with FATCA reporting requirements can result in significant penalties for the foreign financial institution.